alexdmoss/alexos.dev/medium/03-Squeezing-GKE-System-Resources-In-Small-Clusters.md

 }
 ```

-As part of this I also flipped on Cluster Autoscaling just to see if the behaviours involved here caused my cluster to flex in size (I'd removed my EFK deployment at this point, so we were back at square one).

 Getting VPA to do its thing involves applying some straight-forward policy, which looks a bit like this:

 ```yaml